 The benefit of a food sensitivity panel is that it provides a clear outline of food sensitivities as well as the severity of the sensitivity.
 In addition, yeast antibodies for Candida can easily be added to this panel if you suspect a yeast overgrowth.

-The major disadvantage for most people is cost for testing, in addition to requiring a liberal and unrestricted diet for a few weeks prior to your blood draw (not ideal if want to confirm an actual Ig E allergy to a food).
+The major disadvantage for most people is cost for testing, in addition to requiring a liberal and unrestricted diet for a few weeks prior to your blood draw (not ideal if you want to confirm an actual Ig E allergy to a food).
 Also, this test will not be accurate if you are regularly taking anti-histamine medications (Benadryl, Claritin) or immunosuppressants such as prednisone.

 The elimination diet is akin to the 28-day detoxification diet.
 They really accomplish the same thing.
-The removal of the most common inflammatory foods allows for a reduction in symptoms and an improvement in health such as good liver function, glowing skin, improved energy and sleep, and more.
-Foods are then re-introduced one at a time, usually every 4 days and in their simplest form first, and if symptoms re-occur, then a food sensitivity is suspected, noted and avoided.
+The removal of the most common inflammatory foods allows for a reduction in symptoms and an improvement in health such as good liver function, glowing skin, improved energy and sleep and more.
+Foods are then re-introduced one at a time, usually every 4 days and in their simplest form first, and, if symptoms re-occur, then a food sensitivity is suspected, noted and avoided.

 The most common food sensitivities I see in my practice include: dairy, gluten, eggs, tree nuts, soy and corn.
 The elimination diet is the most cost-effective way to identify food sensitivities but does require patients to be self-aware of their reactions and follow a strict diet.
 We provide you with a shopping list and avoidance list, clean recipe resources and additional protein supplementation to ease the burden of food preparation.